2023 in Review

 What one thing made the year immeasurably more satisfying?

-How would you describe your personal fashion concept in 2020?
+How would you describe your personal fashion concept in 2023?

 What political issue stirred you the most?

-Seriously?
-What doesn’t stir politically?
-I know my privilege.
+Yes, I know my privilege.

 Who and what did you miss?